YaoQ/pcDuino-gpio/README.md

 # pcDuino-gpio
-This the example for programming GPIO on pcDuino using C language.
+This is the example for programming GPIO on pcDuino using C language.